ayushp06/LockedIn/PRIVACY_POLICY.md

 ### 4. Data Access Disclosure
 - LockedIn reads the URLs of websites you explicitly add to your work sites list in order to measure active time spent on those pages.
 - No page content, keystrokes, or other personal data are read, stored, or transmitted.

+### 5. Content Script Injection Policy
+- **LockedIn does NOT inject content scripts on all websites**
+- Content scripts are ONLY injected on websites that YOU explicitly add to your "work sites" list
+- When you add a new work site, the extension requests permission for that specific domain
+- You can remove sites at any time, which also removes the content script and revokes permissions
+- Content scripts only track page visibility (whether the tab is active) - no page content is accessed

 ## How We Use Your Information